edykim/edykim.com/content/en/posts/_archives/2017-01-01-setup-hugo-blog-on-github-pages-with-travis-ci.md

 After then, travis add encrypt file and set the environment variable for the encrypt file.
-Make sure all files are included in git repository and push it to Github.
+Make sure all files are included in git repository and push it to GitHub.
 Also, do not commit the "unencrypt key" into your repository.

-### Register the new key in Github
+### Register the new key in GitHub

-In Github setting page, go to the ssh section and add `travis_key.pub` for the deploy.
+In GitHub setting page, go to the ssh section and add `travis_key.pub` for the deploy.
 [More informations here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).

 ### Enable a repository on Travis CI

 Go to [the profile page of Travis CI](https://travis-ci.org/profile), Find out the repository, then turn on the switch.
-It will do the build and will push back to Github `master` branch.
+It will do the build and will push back to GitHub `master` branch.

 ----

 All done.
-Just add new post using Hugo, push to Github, Travis will handle all build problem.
+Just add new post using Hugo, push to GitHub, Travis will handle all build problem.

 The quickest and the easiest way is here.
 Clone my repository